dumpacson/OLFA/README.md

 - **Exchange Information:** The app enables students to exchange information effectively.
 It allows them to share academic insights, ask questions, seek advice, and discuss various topics of interest related to their studies or campus life.

-- **Enhance Engagement:** Olfa seeks to enhance student engagement within the IIUM community.
+- **Enhance Engagement:** OLFA seeks to enhance student engagement within the IIUM community.
 By offering a convenient and engaging platform, the app encourages students to actively participate in discussions, collaborate on projects, organise study groups, and stay informed about campus events.

-- **Support and Encourage:** The app aims to provide support and encouragement to IIUM students.
-It serves as a virtual space where students can find guidance, seek help, and receive encouragement from their peers, ultimately enhancing their overall university experience.

 ## Features & Functionalities

-- **Authentication:**Students can register an account using their email accounts and their accounts will be associated with their emails.
+- **Authentication:** Students can register an account using their email accounts and their accounts will be associated with their emails.
 Students who have registered an account can easily log in and log out without having to register for a new account every time.

 - **Real-Time Chat:** The app provides a real-time chat feature that allows IIUM students to communicate with each other instantly.
 This feature enables students to engage in one-on-one or group conversations, fostering interaction and collaboration among residents of different mahallahs.